-A research centre for collaborative and community approches to justice
+A research centre for collaborative and community-engaged approaches to justice

 Justice is where communities live.